shivathapaa/GUI-for-Music-Manager/README.md

 ## Future Updates

 - Will add a completely different window for sole tags editor purposes.
 - You have something in mind to change or add?
-I am open to suggestions.
+I am open to suggestions ([feature request](https://github.com/shivathapaa/GUI-for-Music-Manager/issues/new/choose)).

 <br>